JulyJ/awesome-crafting/_pages/cheatsheets/tole-painting.md

 ## FAQ

 **Do I need to seal between paint layers?**
-No, but make sure each layer is dry before painting over it to avoid lifting or muddying colors.
+No, but make sure each layer is dry before painting over it to avoid lifting or muddying colours.

 **Can I use oil paints for tole painting?**
 Traditionally yes, but acrylics are now preferred for their fast drying time and ease of use.